-Molten Chocolate, Chestnut and Dulce De Leche Mousse with Ice Cream & Brandy
+Molten Chocolate, Chestnut & Caramel Mousse with Ice Cream & Brandy

 This is a dessert for chocolate lovers, sweet lovers and food lovers in general.
 Cakey around the outside and melting in the middle it is moreish beyond belief.
 It makes an utterly delicious dessert for anyone on a wheat free diet at Christmas time or at anytime.
 If you do not have the flat moulds that I suggest to cook them in you could replace these with ramekins or oven proof cups, you may just need to adjust the cooking time by a minute or two.

 - 200g Merchant Gourmet Chestnut Puree

 - 25g unsweetened cocoa powder

 - 6 heaped tbsp condensed milk caramel